-> Stonehaven is a wonderful holiday destination in Scotland and tourists from all over the world travel here to enjoy the great number of activities it has to offer guests.
+Stonehaven is a beautiful holiday destination in Scotland, and tourists from all over the world travel here to enjoy the significant number of activities it offers guests.

-Is this Scotland’s most photagraphed castle?
-It’s deffinately up there with Eilean Donan Castle.
+Is Dunnottar Castle Scotland’s most photographed?
+It’s undoubtedly up there with Eilean Donan Castle.

-This stunning castle ruin in Aberdeenshire is a four-star Scottish Tourist Board attraction and probably the best thing to do in Stonehaven.
-Once you visit here you will never forget its dramatic and beautiful presence in this part of Stonehaven.
+The Dunnottar Castle ruins in Aberdeenshire are a four-star Scottish Tourist Board attraction and probably the best thing to do in Stonehaven.
+Once you visit here, you will never forget its dramatic and beautiful presence in this part of Stonehaven.

-You will find this breathtaking spot perched on a high cliff on the edge of the North-Sea.
-Dunnottar Castle is listed by thousands of tourists every year as many want to see the place where William Wallace, Mary Queen of Scots, the Marquis of Montrose and the future King Charles II have all graced.
+You will find this breathtaking spot perched on a high cliff on the edge of the North Sea; Dunnottar Castle is visited by thousands of tourists every year as many want to see the place where William Wallace, Mary Queen of Scots, the Marquis of Montrose and the future King Charles II have all graced.

 Stonehaven Tolbooth Museum

-This interesting building located on Stonehaven’s quayside has a wonderful history.
-The museum was once a courthouse and jail and visitors to this popular tourist attraction love hearing about some of the stories from its past life.
+This exciting building located on Stonehaven’s quayside has a remarkable history.
+Now a museum, this building was once a courthouse and jail!
+Visitors to this popular tourist attraction love hearing about some of the stories from its past life.

 RSPB Fowlsheugh reserve

-Tourists will travel from all over the world to join in on Stonehaven’s famous New Year’s Eve celebrations.
-On the 31 December, every year locals will host an ancient fireballs ceremony, where brave men and women will swing blazing fireballs above their heads to ward off evil spirits for another year.
+Tourists will travel worldwide to join in on Stonehaven’s famous New Year’s Eve celebrations.
+On 31 December every year, locals will host an ancient fireball ceremony, where brave men and women will swing blazing Stonehaven fireballs above their heads to ward off evil spirits for another year.

 Stonehaven Folk Festival

 The Stonehaven Folk Festival has been running for more than thirty years!
-One weekend every summer this quiet harbour is brought to life by some of the best Celtic and folk musicians in the country.
+One summer weekend, this quiet harbour town in Royal Deeside is brought to life by some of the country’s best Celtic and folk musicians.

-Throughout the event, you can take part in its evening concerts in the Town Hall and informal workshops and concerts through the day.
+Throughout the event, you can participate in its evening concerts in the Town Hall and informal workshops and concerts throughout the day.

 Stonehaven Sea Safari